Bilinear embedding for Schr\"odinger-type operators with complex coefficients

 Note the symmetric structure of the inner product above, which is expressed in appearance of $(\sign\bar f)\nabla f$ in both factors.

 Taking real parts and recalling \eqref{eq: kabuto} and \eqref{eq: J_p} we conclude

-\begin{remark} The expression of the form \eqref{eq: bazilika} appears when one differentiates the integral of $|\exp(-tL_B)\f|^p$ and then integrate by parts.
-Not surprisingly, the auxiliary operator $\cI_p$ is a part of the Hessian of $|\zeta|^p$.
-More precisely, we have the following formula, valid for $\zeta\in\C, \xi\in\C^d$, which is a reformulation of \cite[(5.5)]{CD-DivForm}:
+\begin{remark} The expression of the form \eqref{eq: bazilika} appears when one differentiates the integral of $|\exp(-tL_B)\f|^p$ with respect to $t$ and then integrates by parts.
+Hence it does not come as a surprise that the auxiliary operator $\cI_p$ is a part of the Hessian of $|\zeta|^p$.
+More precisely, we have the following formula, valid for $\zeta\in{\mathbb C}\backslash\{0\}, \xi\in{\mathbb C}^d$, which is a reformulation of \cite[(5.5)]{CD-DivForm}: